-After a few days exploring the vibrant city, you may want an escape from the flashing lights and K-Pop craze.
-Luckily, there are so many awesome day trips from Seoul, making it easy for you to hop on a train or bus and explore more of Korea.
+Luckily, there are so many awesome day trips from Seoul, making it easy for me to hop on a train or bus and see a different side to Korea.

 Quick Navigation